Ashy5000/polycash/README.md

 - `help`: see a list of all commands
 - `sync`: update the blockchain and all balances and transactions
 - `keygen`: generate a key pair so you can send and receive tokens
+- `encrypt`: encrypt the private key so you can store it safely
+- `decrypt`: decrypt the private key so you can use it
 - `send {recipient} {amount}`: send {amount} tokens to {recipient}
 - `balance {key}`: get the balance associated with the public key {key}
 - `savestate`: save a backup of the current state of the blockchain to a file